The Psychotic Disorders Program at the Douglas Institute provides services to adults aged 18 to 65 with schizophrenia or other forms of psychoses.

 - Outpatient services: composed of the Out-patient Clinic (OPD), the Intensive Community Rehabilitation team, and the ACT team.

-- Prevention and Early Intervention Program for Psychoses (PEPP-Montréal): Treatment for youth dealing with an untreated first psychotic episode.
+- Prevention and Early Intervention Program for Psychoses (PEPP-Montréal): Treatment for youth from 14 to 30 dealing with an untreated first psychotic episode.

 Access to services